Extending CSST Emulator to post-DESI era: Simulation Validation

-Figure~\ref{fig:w0wa-emu-vs-sim} presents the comparison between the predicted matter clustering from these auxiliary $w_0w_a$CDM models and the simulation results (including finite-volume corrections) for dde000–dde004.
-The overall performance is similar to the auxiliary $w$CDM approach (Figure~\ref{fig:weq-emu-vs-sim}), with a significant improvement at the lowest and highest redshifts.
-Now for the most distant cosmology dde002, the accuracy is $\lesssim 1\%$ for $z=0$.
+Figure~\ref{fig:w0wa-emu-vs-sim} presents the comparison between the predicted matter clustering from these auxiliary $w_0w_a$CDM models and the simulation results (including finite-volume corrections) for {dde000–dde009}.
+The overall performance is similar to the auxiliary $w$CDM approach (Figure~\ref{fig:weq-emu-vs-sim}), with a significant improvement at the lowest and highest redshifts. { Now for the distant cosmology dde002 and dde007, the accuracy is $\lesssim 1\%$ for $z=0$.
 Consistent with the argument in F07, the proximity of two dark energy models in the $w_0\mbox{-}w_a$ plane correlates with reduced spectral differences, explaining the improved agreement.
-Furthermore, for $z=3$, all five dynamic dark energy models achieve highly consistent accuracy at small scales, as no extrapolation of \csstemu is performed for dde002 and dde003.
-These results demonstrate that spectral equivalence between two $w_0w_a$CDM models is more robust, and can be applied to a broader parameter space.
+However, the prediction accuracy of $w_0w_a$CDM models for dde006 (brown) and dde008 (magenta) at $z=0$ has no improvement compared to $w$CDM auxiliary models.
+This is caused by the little difference of expansion histories between the $w$CDM and $w_0w_a$CDM auxiliary models for these two cosmologies, detailed in Appendix~\ref{app:bg}.
+For $z=3$, all nine dynamic dark energy models achieve highly consistent accuracy at small scales, as no extrapolation of \csstemu is performed for dde002 (yellow) and dde007 (cyan).} These results demonstrate that spectral equivalence between two $w_0w_a$CDM models is more robust and can be applied to a broader parameter space.
 Therefore, we recommend employing this generalized approach to predict the nonlinear power spectrum beyond the original emulator range.